sabirhusseinbalal/house-price-prediction-ml/README.md

 ## Results Summary
 - Linear, Ridge and Lasso did the same.
-- The highest performance was reached by Random Forest.
+- Random Forest performed better on this dataset.
 - The non-linear relationships were better modeled by Random Forest than by linear models.

 ## Project Structure